 Don’t rely entirely on the sunscreen to protect you.
 Whenever possible, try to stay in the shade or wear clothing with a UPF rating.
 More on that below.

-Wearing High SPF Clothing for Protection While Snorkeling
+Wearing High UPF Clothing for Protection While Snorkeling

 If you’re not a fan of applying and reapplying sunscreen multiple times each day, consider looking into high UPF clothing.
 Thankfully, most snorkeling gear such as rash guards and wetsuits have UPF-50 ratings, which not only absorb UVB rays but also UVA rays.